Bullectomy for giant bullae

 A bulla is defined as an air space in the lung measuring more than one centimeter in diameter in the distended state; the term giant bulla is used for bullae that occupy at least 30 percent of a hemithorax [1-4].
 A single giant bulla may be surrounded by normal lung tissue or may be accompanied by a number of smaller adjacent bullae.
 Bullectomy involves the surgical removal of one or more giant bullae to improve symptoms and respiratory function in patients with bullous emphysema [5,6].

 The indications and contraindications for bullectomy, as well as the perioperative management and operative technique of bullectomy will be reviewed here.
 The evaluation and medical management of giant bullae in patients with chronic obstructive pulmonary disease (COPD) and the roles of lung volume reduction surgery and lung transplantation in the management of advanced COPD are discussed separately.
-(See "Chronic obstructive pulmonary disease: Definition, clinical manifestations, diagnosis, and staging" and "Management of stable chronic obstructive pulmonary disease" and "Evaluation and medical management of giant bullae in COPD" and "Lung volume reduction surgery in COPD" and "Lung transplantation: General guidelines for recipient selection".)
+(See "Chronic obstructive pulmonary disease: Definition, clinical manifestations, diagnosis, and staging" and "Management of stable chronic obstructive pulmonary disease" and "Evaluation and medical management of giant bullae" and "Lung volume reduction surgery in COPD" and "Lung transplantation: General guidelines for recipient selection".)

 Randomized trials of giant bullectomy have not been performed; however, observations from case series suggest that resection of giant bullae in carefully selected patients is associated with symptomatic and functional improvements lasting for five or more years in 60 to 90 percent of patients [2,3,6-12].